-19.3 Others also include intangible assets in respect of metro naming rights.
-In 2008, the Group entered into an agreement with a Government entity in the UAE to acquire naming rights for two stations of Dubai Metro for a period of 10 years commencing from 2009, when the Metro became operational.
-Based on the present value of the future payments to be made, an intangible asset has been recorded which is being amortized over the contract period using the incremental borrowing cost of the Group at that time of 4.5% p.a and a corresponding long term liability was recorded (note 27.2).
+19.3 During the year, the Group entered into an agreement with a Government entity in the UAE to renew its naming rights for two stations of Dubai Metro for a period of two years.
+Based on the present value of the future payments to be made, intangible assets have been recorded, which are amortized over the contract period using the incremental borrowing rate of the Group at 9.1% p.a, and a corresponding long term liability was recorded (note 27.2) In prior years, metro naming rights for two stations for a period of 10 years expired during the year.

 19.4 The management has carried out impairment tests for goodwill acquired through business combinations.
-Management has estimated the recoverable amount of the assets based on a value in use calculation and accordingly, recognized an impairment loss of AED 12 million (2017: AED 19 million) on goodwill.
-Assumptions and judgements related to cash flow projections and discount rates for business combinations carried out in 2017 are disclosed in note 7.2.1.
+Estimate of the recoverable amount of the assets is based on a value in use calculation and accordingly, an impairment loss of AED 32 million (2018: AED 12 million) on goodwill is recognized on cash generating units ('CGU') in cinema and fashion.
+Key assumptions used in the impairment assessment for cinema and fashion operating units are disclosed in note 14.3.1